PdoyleC/everyday-life/README.md

 ### Heroku
 To deploy to Heroku, follow these steps:

-1. In the `scripts` section of `package.json` in gitpod, added the following command:
+1. In the `scripts` section of `package.json` in GitPod, added the following command:
 ```
 "heroku-prebuild": "npm install -g serve",
 ```